Acquisition of MTS – March 17, 2017

 IMPORTANT: the right to tender MTS shares will expire on March 16, 2023.

 The table below indicates the entitlement received by MTS shareholders for each MTS common share.
 The proration was only applied to the cash consideration option.

 |Cash consideration||$20.3977 in cash and 0.3311 of a BCE common share|

 |No valid election||$20.3977 in cash and 0.3311 of a BCE common share|

 No fractional shares were issued and BCE paid out fractional shares in cash.

-    An MTS shareholder who elected to receive Share Consideration or Cash Consideration but, because of proration, received a combination of BCE common shares and cash, will be required to make a joint election to obtain a full or partial tax deferral.
-The tax instruction letter provides certain instructions on how to complete the tax election.
+An MTS shareholder who elected to receive share consideration or cash consideration but, because of proration, received a combination of BCE common shares and cash, was required to make a joint election to obtain a full or partial tax deferral.
+The tax instruction letter provided certain instructions on how to complete the tax election.

 Tax Instruction Letter and Questionnaire for Former MTS Shareholders

-    If you are a Canadian resident and wish to make a tax election for income tax purposes in respect of your MTS common shares disposed of pursuant to the plan of arrangement, you must complete a short questionnaire within 90 days after the disposition of your common shares.
-Within 30 days of receipt of your completed questionnaire, a tax election form signed by BCE containing your information will be provided to you.
+If you are a Canadian resident and wished to make a tax election for income tax purposes in respect of your MTS common shares disposed of pursuant to the plan of arrangement, you had to complete a short questionnaire within 90 days after the disposition of your common shares.
+Within 30 days of receipt of your completed questionnaire, a tax election form signed by BCE containing your information was provided to you.

 Information for MTS Noteholders